 Frequently this will involve photographs or video of athletes, coaches, officials or other participants at events.
-This is largely harmless and often to be encouraged: and UKA the HCAFs and the relevant regulator (the Information Commissioner) recognise the value and pleasure to many of recording these occasions.
-In practical terms, of course, it will often be impossible to prevent and difficult or disproportionate to police.
+This is largely harmless and often to be encouraged.
+UKA the HCAFs and the relevant regulator (the Information Commissioner) recognise the value and enjoyment to many of recording these occasions.
+In practical terms, of course, it will often be impossible to fully prevent such activity and difficult or disproportionate to police.